Résumé :

 |

 [BDSP.
 Notice produite par INIST-CNRS sR0xfWBF.
 Diffusion soumise à autorisation].
 Objectives : To determine STI incidence trends.
 Additional objectives : to identify subpopulations at risk that could be prioritised target groups for prevention.
 Methods : The network consists of gynaecologists, dermatologists, general practitioners, urologists, STI clinics, student centres and sexual education centres.
 Three years in a row, the number of STI patients has been registered during a 4-month period, from October until January.
 In the 2002-2003 period, 69 sites reported a total of 282 patients.
 Trends were analysed on the basis of results from 23 sites that reported in all periods.
 Results : Between October 2000 and January 2003, an increasing, but not significant trend in chlamydia in women was observed (p-value=0.25).
-The syphilis trend started to increase in 2001-2002 (+600% ; p-value
+The syphilis trend started to increase in 2001-2002 (+600% ; p-value<0.01) and continued throughout 2002 and 2003, al be it at a slower pace (+38% ; p-value=0.06).
+The increase in syphilis infections in men was largely attributable to infections in men who have sex with men (MSM).
+Overall, an increasing trend in HIV infections among STI patients was seen, particularly among syphilis patients.
+This high HIV prevalence among patients diagnosed with syphilis (up to 60% in third period) may be partly linked to the specificity of the sites participating in the STI sentinel surveillance.
+Conclusions : The results of this surveillance indicate an important increase of syphilis in MSM and show a large proportion of HIV positive cases among them.
+The data for syphilis may point out an increase in unsafe sex.
+This calls for intensification of prevention programmes and for an improved surveillance system countrywide.
+Even more stress should be put on the recommendation of HIV tests to STI patients.

 |